My Top Ten Scientists

 Diving back into the sort of obscure whacked-out-sounding bits of physics that make me want to write stories (the bits where some scientist looks like maybe theyíve accidentally broken the universe), I give you Deborah Shiu-lan Jin, pioneer of polar molecular quantum chemistry who entirely on her own with a team of people behind her created a totally new form of matter.
 I repeat: Totally New.
 Form.
 Of matter.
 Also magnetic traps, lasers and stuff cooled to 100 billionths of a degree above zero: this is some badass SF shit right here.

 As this list probably suggests, Iím inspired by the experimentalists who take the predictions of wild-assed theories and get out there and prove them.
-Also, as an SF writer, itís hard not drool a bit at the idea of Fred Zwicky for coming up with the idea, but sadly Fred was born two years too early for this list and so my last nomination goes to Vera Rubin for largely proving Zwicky was right, and because I like experimentalists.
+Also, as an SF writer, itís hard not drool a bit at the idea of Dark Matter Ė you know, stuff which means you can completely make up whatís going on in 90% of the universe and no one can say youíre wrong.
+So a shout-out to Fred Zwicky for coming up with the idea, but sadly Fred was born two years too early for this list and so my last nomination goes to Vera Rubin for largely proving Zwicky was right, and because I like experimentalists.

-Sam Peters is a scientist! by qualification and a freelance engineer in between writing books, mostly messing about with things that do things with electromagnetic waves.
+Sam Peters is a scientist by qualification and a freelance engineer in between writing books, mostly messing about with things that do things with electromagnetic waves.
 His science fiction novels From Darkest Skies, From Distant Stars and the forthcoming From Divergent Suns are conspiracy thrillers centred around emergent AI and incomprehensible aliens.
-He also writes as Stephen Deas (badass dragons), Nathan Hawke (badass vikingy types), S. J. Deas (English Civil War mysteries) and Gavin Deas (sarcastic spaceships), all of which are published in the UK by Gollancz except for the ones that arenít.
+He also writes as Stephen Deas (badass dragons), Nathan Hawke (badass vikingy types), S. J. Deas (English Civil War mysteries) and Gavin Deas (sarcastic spaceships) whose novels include Elite Dangerous: Wanted, all of which are published in the UK by Gollancz except for the ones that arenít.

 [Up: Article Index | Home Page: Science Fact & Fiction Concatenation | Recent Site Additions]